edgecollective/quahog-docs/README.md

 farmos/farmos_post_dht22.py
 ```

-1. Modify farmos_post_dht22.py so that it uses your FarmOS publickey and private key, as well as your wifi credentials.
+First, modify farmos_post_dht22.py so that it uses your FarmOS publickey and private key, as well as your wifi credentials.

 ```
 # set up FARMOS params